DeSclafani, Duggar lead NL-best Giants over Pirates 3-1

 UP NEXT

-Giants RHP Kevin Gausman (3-0, 1.97 ERA) faces Pirates LHP Tyler Anderson (3-3, 3.05) on Friday night.
+Giants RHP Kevin Gausman (3-0, 1.97 ERA) faces Pirates rookie RHP Miguel Yajure (0-1, 8.31) on Friday night.
 Gausman has pitched at least six innings in all seven starts this season.
-Anderson spent last season with San Francisco.
+LHP Tyler Anderson was originally scheduled to start for the Pirates, who made the change following Thursday’s game but did not provide a reason.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports